shiftyp/rest-in-space/README.md

 ### Part 2: Express.js API Implementation

-1. Navigate to the `express` directory
+1. Navigate to the `express-api` directory
 2. Follow the instructions in `exercise.md`
 3. Implement the missing endpoints in the Space Resource API
 4. Test your implementation using the Swagger documentation